portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/trades.md

 A trade occurs whenever you buy or sell a financial security through a `Buy` or `Sell` transaction or an `Inbound` or `Outbound Delivery`.
 All trades are listed in the `Reports > Performance > Trades` view.
 There are two kinds of trades:

-- **Open Trade**: An open trade is initiated with the first `Buy` or `Inbound Delivery` transaction for a security.
-The `Start Date` is set to the date of this initial transaction, while the `End Date` remains open as no `Sell` or `Outbound Delivery` has occurred yet.
+- **Open Trade**: An open trade is initiated with the first `Buy` or `Inbound Delivery` transaction of a security.
+The `Start Date` is set to the date of this initial transaction, while the `End Date` remains open if there are still shares left in the portfolio as of today.
 Subsequent purchases of the same security are added to *this* open trade, updating the number of shares and performance indicators such as Entry Value and Profit/Loss.
+Selling will reduce the number of shares.
 Thus, an open trade can include multiple purchases.
-With the [Trade grouping](#trade-grouping) option `Show each acquisition as a separate trade`, every purchase forms its own trade instead.
+With the [Trade grouping](#trade-grouping) option `Show each acquisition as a separate trade` (see below), every purchase forms its own trade instead.

-- **Closed Trade**: A closed trade is generated with *each* `Sell` or `Outbound Delivery` transaction of a security.
+- **Closed Trade**: A closed trade is created with *each* `Sell` or `Outbound Delivery` transaction of a security.
 If you sell a specific security on three different dates, three separate closed trades will be created, each identified by their respective buy and sell dates.
 Selling a security can affect the `Start Date` of the associated open trade, as the system uses the FIFO (First In, First Out) methodology.
 If all shares from a specific purchase are sold, the `Start Date` of the open trade will shift to the date of the next purchase.

-For example, in Figure 1, `share-1` has two associated trades, characterized by one sell transaction, depicted by the first closed trade (row 1), and two buy transactions, consolidated into the open trade (row 2).

 Figure: The Reports > Performance > Trades view <a href="https://raw.githubusercontent.com/portfolio-performance/portfolio-help/5fc9b00128961e41863ecdeb4653080d583a57ba/docs/en/assets/demo-portfolio-07.xml" title="Right-click and choose 'Save Link As' to download" style="font-style: normal;">[Portfolio Performance file]</a>. {class=pp-figure}

 ![](./images/trades-overview.svg)

+Looking at `All transactions` of Figure 1 (top panel), you can distinguish between 5 trades (see bottom panel).
+1. Closed trade (`share-1`), ending on Apr 12, 2023 by selling 5 out of 15 shares.
+The trade started with (half of) the first purchase on Jan 15, 2021; the second purchase (Jan 14, 2022) is not part of this trade - it belongs entirely to the open trade below.
+2. Open trade (`share-1`), starting on Jan 15, 2021 (first purchase of 10 shares).
+Five of them are sold on Apr 12, 2023.
+The remaining five shares, however, are still contributing to the end value of the trade, as are the 5 shares from the second purchase on Jan 14, 2022.
+The trade is open because, as of today, there are still 10 shares of `share-1` in the portfolio.
+3. Closed trade (`share-2`), started on Sep 30, 2022 with the purchase of 8 shares and the Outbound Delivery of 3 shares on Apr 15, 2024.
+4. Open trade (`share-2`): because there are still 5 shares of `share-2` in the portfolio today, there is an open trade, starting on Sep 30, 2022 with the purchase of 8 shares.
+5. Open trade (`share-3`): starting with the Inbound Delivery of 3 shares, which are still today in the portfolio.

 With the `Filter` menu, you can limit the list of trades to `Only open trades` or `Only closed trades`.
 If neither is selected in this group, all trades are displayed.
 In the second group, you can choose between `Only profitable trades` or `Only lossmaking trades`; essentially the green colored versus the red colored rows.